SheltonZhaoK/ML-IMS/README.md

     elif name == "KNN":
         test_knn_model(model, test_data, test_labels, result)
 ```
 By default, the system generates two output results stored in ../output/.
-The first output result is named as <dataset name>_integration_selection_<auditors>FFNNXGBKNN.csv (ifnb_integration_selection_FFNNXGBKNN.csv for example) which reports the sorted the IMS score to select the best integration methods.
-The second output result is named as <dataset name>_integrations_batch_explore.csv (ifnb_integrations_batch_explore.csv for example) which reports the averaged classification accuracy of each batch over auditors.
-If user does not interested in seeing batch-related information, one may set batchExplore in IMS_parameters.yaml to False.
+The first output result is named as {dataset name}_integration_selection_{auditors}.csv (ifnb_integration_selection_FFNNXGBKNN.csv for example) which reports the sorted IMS score to select the best integration methods.
+The second output result is named as {dataset name}_integrations_batch_explore.csv (ifnb_integrations_batch_explore.csv for example) which reports the averaged classification accuracy of each batch over auditors.
+If user is not interested in seeing batch-related information, one may set batchExplore in IMS_parameters.yaml to False.

+Additionally, in Auditing section of IMS_parameters.yaml, the variable numRepeats could be reduced to smaller number such as 50, which will improve the speed and not significantly affect the results.
+However, such an adjustment might cause incomprehensive representation of the datasets.